Emergency Evacuation Procedures: People with Disabilities

 - Report your situation — what type of assistance you may require (e.g. wheelchair user, breathing difficulties, blindness).

 - Ask co-workers/friends as they leave the building to inform the emergency team on site of your location, your name, and situation (e.g. wheelchair user, blindness).
-To simplify this part, the ADA Office has developed an emergency assistance request card (see below) that can be handed to the co-worker, friend or faculty, who in turn will give it to the emergency team on site.
+To simplify this part, the Office for Accessibility and Gender Equity has developed an emergency assistance request card (see below) that can be handed to the co-worker, friend or faculty, who in turn will give it to the emergency team on site.
 For more information about the card please contact the ADA Office.

 Preparation for Emergencies